Happy St. Patrick’s Day!

 - Scoop vegetable mixture into casserole dish.
 Spread on the mashed potato mixture and garnish with paprika, ground pepper, and Thyme.
 Bake at 425°F for about 35 minutes, or until golden and bubbly.
 Allow to cool for at least 10 minutes before serving.
 Mixture will be very hot in the middle so be careful!
 I suggest serving this with All-Purpose Vegan Gravy.

 Suggestion: Serve with All-Purpose Vegan Gravy

 I adapted this recipe from the lovely Gena over at Choosing Raw.
-Her version is a bit different than mine, using mushrooms, so be sure to check out her recipe too!
+Her version is a bit different than mine, using mushrooms.
 I didn’t have any mushrooms on hand (grocery store was out of them!), so I made do without.

 Again, lots of chopping for this recipe…but keep your eye on the prize!
 You could always make this process go faster by using a food processor too.

 Add the the oil, onion, and garlic into the skillet and cook for about 5 minutes on low heat.